 - Tier 3 - Yes documentation

-- Tier 4 - Yes documentation
+- Tier 4 - Yes documentation that has been validated through an external auditor

 How is the assessment scored?